E. C. R. Lorac: Legacy

 As of 2021, the British Library has included eight novels by E.C.R.
-Lorac in its "Crime Classics" series of re-issued works: Fire in the Thatch; Bats in the Belfry; Murder by Matchlight; Murder in the Mill-Race; Fell Murder; Checkmate to Murder and Crossed Skis.
+Lorac in its "Crime Classics" series of re-issued works: Fire in the Thatch; Bats in the Belfry; Murder by Matchlight; Murder in the Mill-Race; Fell Murder; Checkmate to Murder; Post After Post Mortem and Crossed Skis.
 A previously unpublished late work, Two-Way Murder, was added in 2021; the original manuscript was under a new pen name, 'Mary le Bourne', but has been published by the British Library as by E.C.R.
 Lorac.
 The back cover of the re-issued, Fire in the Thatch: A Devon Mystery (originally published in 1946), declares that, "Her books have been almost entirely neglected since her death, but deserve rediscovery as fine examples of classic British crime fiction in its golden age."
 In August 2024, an English Heritage plaque was unveiled at Newbanks Cottage in Aughton, UK, the former residence of Rivett.